Careers

 View Openings

-The Juvenile Division has a job opening for an Administrative Staff position located at the Baltimore City Juvenile Justice Center, 300 N. Gay St, Room A2100, Baltimore, Maryland 21202.
-This is a full-time position.
-The hours are Monday-Friday 8am to 4pm.
+This is a renewable grant funded position dedicated to curbing auto-theft cases and is located at the Baltimore City Juvenile Justice Center, 300 N. Gay Street, Baltimore, MD 21202.
+The hours are Monday-Friday 8:30 a.m. to 4:30 p.m.

 Read moreParalegal